Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 ## Variable defaults

-Every Sass variable in Boosted includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying Boosted's source code.
+Every Sass variable in OUDS Web includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying OUDS Web's source code.
 Copy and paste variables as needed, modify their values, and remove the `!default` flag.
-If a variable has already been assigned, then it won't be re-assigned by the default values in Boosted.
+If a variable has already been assigned, then it won't be re-assigned by the default values in OUDS Web.

-You will find the complete list of Boosted's variables in `scss/_variables.scss`.
+You will find the complete list of OUDS Web's variables in `scss/_variables.scss`.
 Some variables are set to `null`, these variables don't output the property unless they are overridden in your configuration.

 Variable overrides must come after our functions are imported, but before the rest of the imports.

-Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Boosted via npm:
+Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling OUDS Web via npm:

 ```scss
 // Required